 CREATING AN ADVENTURER

-Move, Attack and Quality have to be 3-9 while Defence has to be 1-6.
-Every model needs to have these basic stats but the rest is optional.
-The basic stats affect the cost of weapons and abilities.
+Move, Quality and Attack have to be 3-9 while Defence and Hit Points have to be 1-7.
+Every model needs to have these basic stats and everything else is optional.

 Hiring her to your warband costs: